-Halfway appraisal (usually in week 3)

-This should be a formal, documented discussion with feedback that relates to the appropriate level learning outcomes.
-The halfway appraisal provides an opportunity for Educators to reflect upon their own performance as well as the learner's.
-Learners also need clear and constructive ongoing feedback throughout the placement.
-Learners should also fill in their self-evaluation sections on the CPAF and bring it to the appraisal to facilitate discussion.
-If significant weaknesses are identified and there is a risk of the learner failing the placement if performance does not significantly improve, this should be clearly documented on the relevant section (learning domain and/or professional behaviours) of the CPAF.
+- Halfway appraisal (ideally this week) - This should be a formal, documented discussion with feedback that relates to the appropriate level learning outcomes. - It provides an opportunity for educators to reflect upon their own performance as well as the learner's. - Learners also need clear and constructive ongoing feedback throughout the placement. - Learners should also fill in their self-evaluation sections on the CPAF and bring it to the appraisal to facilitate discussion. - If significant weaknesses are identified and there is a risk of the learner failing the placement if performance does not significantly improve, this should be clearly documented on the relevant section (learning domain and/or professional behaviours) of the CPAF.
 Action points must be written to highlight the changes required to meet the learning outcomes of the placement and the link tutor should be informed.